arpg/udp_mesh/README.md

-# UPP Mesh
+# UDP Mesh

 UDP Mesh is a ROS transport layer that implements reliable UDP transport using only unicast and broadcast UDP datagrams.
 The package is specifically designed to be used as an application layer on top of a mesh layer.

-UDP encapsulates messages from existing ROS nodes without performing serialization and deserialization for improved performance.
+UDP mesh encapsulates messages from existing ROS nodes without performing serialization and deserialization for improved performance.

 UDP mesh performs discovery using a periodic heartbeat which advertises the availability of a given node on the mesh.
 The heartbeat interval is controlled by the `mesh_heartbeat_interval` parameter (in seconds).